jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 &gt; &quot;go adds strings&quot;
 [/code]

+but this is not something natively available in R.

+[code language="r"]
+&quot;this doesn't&quot; + &quot;work&quot;
+#&gt; Error in &quot;this doesn't&quot; + &quot;work&quot; :
+#&gt;  non-numeric argument to binary operator
+[/code]

-but this is not something natively available in R. There, addition is limited to particular classes of objects, defined by the Ops groups.
+In R, addition is limited to particular classes of objects, defined by the Ops groups.
+The methods for the Ops groups describe